CAU-OSS-2019/webuffet_server/README.md

 - API for theme community
   - User can save theme to server.
 It can help to immediately use saved theme in another pc/laptop.
-  - Users can check, evaluate, and download themes registered by another users.
+  - Users can check, evaluate, and download themes uploaded by another users.